IntelRealSense/librealsense/readme.md

 -------- | ------------ |
 [![Build Status](https://travis-ci.org/IntelRealSense/librealsense.svg?branch=master)](https://travis-ci.org/IntelRealSense/librealsense) | [![Build status](https://ci.appveyor.com/api/projects/status/y9f8qcebnb9v41y4?svg=true)](https://ci.appveyor.com/project/ddiakopoulos/librealsense) |

+## Overview
 **Intel® RealSense™ Cross Platform SDK** is a cross-platform library (Linux, Windows, Mac) for working with Intel® RealSense™ depth cameras (SR300 and RS4xx series).
+It allows streaming of depth, color and fisheye video with intrinsic and extrinsic calibration information.
+The library also provides synthetic streams such as rectified images, depth aligned to color and vice versa, and supports for motion tracking devices.

+In addition, the SDK has a built in support for recording a streaming session to a [Rosbag](http://wiki.ros.org/rosbag) file, and playback of these files.

+The library aims to provide an easy to use API and tools for computer vision professionals, game developers and other Intel RealSense technology enthusiasts.

+We provide a [C](./include/librealsense/h), [C++](./include/librealsense/hpp), and [Python](./bindings/python) API.

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).

-## Overview

-This library aims to provide an easy to use API and tools for developers, computer vision professionals and other enthusiasts.

-We provide a [C](./include/librealsense/h), [C++](./include/librealsense/hpp), and [Python](./bindings/python) API.

 ## Quick Start